 Cons:

-Ryobi’s RY142300 sits in an interesting middle ground: it’s a brushless electric unit that delivers 2,300 PSI, putting it above most consumer electrics but below gas territory.
-The brushless motor is the key differentiator — it runs cooler and more efficiently than the universal motors in competitors like the Sun Joe, and Ryobi claims up to 25% longer motor life.
+The Greenworks Pro 2300 PSI sits in a highly versatile middle ground: it’s a brushless electric unit that delivers 2,300 PSI, putting it above most consumer electrics but below gas territory.
+The brushless motor is the key differentiator — it runs cooler and more efficiently than the universal motors in competitors, and Greenworks claims significantly longer motor service life.

-In testing, the RY142300 produced noticeably more impact force than its PSI rating suggests.
+In testing, this unit produced noticeably more impact force than standard consumer electrics.
 The turbo nozzle, in particular, was aggressive enough to strip moss from paver joints without needing a separate scraping tool.
 It cleared our standard test section in 3 minutes 45 seconds — splitting the difference between electric and gas performance.

-The onboard detergent tank holds half a gallon, and the unit comes with three nozzles (15°, turbo, and soap).
+The onboard soap tank and J-rod nozzle selector make changing spray patterns easy.
 Build quality is solid — the frame is heavy-gauge steel, and the wheels are large enough to roll across gravel without tipping.
-At 42 lbs, it’s heavier than the Sun Joe but still manageable for most people.
+At 47 lbs, it’s heavier than light-duty electrics but still manageable for residential yards.

 One frustration: the hose is only 25 feet, which means you’ll be moving the unit frequently on larger driveways.
 A 35-foot hose would have made this nearly perfect for its price point.